This guide of Where to Grab the Best Sandwich in Austin is part of the Austin Food Blogger Alliance’s 2021 City Guide. #atxbesteats

 No sandwich list is complete with including Easy Tiger.
 Afterall, they make most of the bread that restaurants use for their own sandwiches!

-With 3 locations in Austin – Linc, E. 6th and Cedar Park – they’ve pretty much got the city covered.
+With 3 locations in Austin – Linc, E. 7th, South Lamar – they’ve pretty much got the city covered.

 Any guesses what sandwich I love and get every time?
 Come on now…you know me!
 If you guessed Smoked Turkey, you’re the WINNER WINNER CHICKEN DINNER!
 I just can’t get enough of that avocado chimichurri and those pretty watermelon radishes inside.